Wishing you knew more about Aboriginal culture? Search no more.

 Movie: Vote Yes for Aborigines, a documentary by Aboriginal woman Frances Peters-Little covering 100-year-plus lead-up to the referendum, questions the referendum's success and explores the social attitudes and influences of those times and since.

-In 1998 the High Court had to decide on a case which addressed the changed sections of the Constitution.
-Despite the changes, the government was allowed to pass a law that was detrimental to, and discriminatory against, Aboriginal people .
+For example, in 1998 the High Court had to decide on a case which addressed the changed sections of the Constitution.
+Despite the changes, the government was allowed to pass a law that was detrimental to, and discriminatory against, Aboriginal people.
 In the Hindmarsh Island High Court decision Justice Kirby made it very clear that Section 51 (xxvi) can be used to the detriment and not always for the benefit of any race.

 As Aboriginal people realised that the promises of the constitutional change were not going to be met, they started to organise and to protest: The Tent Embassy was established and the modern land rights movement was born.
 But these are other stories.